mohamedradwan.com - Nothing can beat experience

 GitHub recently announced a new certification: GitHub Certified: Agentic AI Developer, also known as GH-600.

 Traditional SDLC is usually built around clear human ownership.
-A team plans the work, developers implement it, reviewers check it, pipelines validate it, and operations teams monitor it after release.
+A team plans the work, developers implement it, reviewers check it, pipelines validate it, and operations teams monitor production after release.

-AI Agentic SDLC does not remove that structure.
-It adds a new layer to it.
+AI Agentic SDLC does not replace that structure.
+It adds a new agentic layer to it.

-In this new layer, AI agents can help with tasks such as planning work, understanding repository context, interacting with tools, preparing changes, supporting reviews, analyzing failures, or helping improve delivery workflows.
+In this layer, AI agents can support work across the lifecycle.
+They can help understand repository context, break down work, interact with tools, prepare changes, support reviews, analyze failures, and help improve delivery workflows.

-But the important point is not just automation.
+But the important point is not only automation.

-If AI agents are going to work inside real software development environments, developers and teams need to understand how to define their scope, permissions, responsibilities, evaluation criteria, and human review points.
+If AI agents are going to work inside real software development environments, teams need to define what agents can do, what tools they can use, what permissions they have, what outputs they must produce, and where human review is required.

 This changes the developer role in a practical way.

-The developer is still responsible for the outcome, but the work becomes less about only writing every line manually and more about designing reliable workflows where AI agents can contribute safely.
+The developer is still responsible for the outcome, but the work becomes less about manually performing every step and more about designing reliable workflows where AI agents can contribute safely.

 That requires skills such as:

-A developer working with AI agents needs to understand questions like:
+A developer working with AI agents needs to think about questions such as:

 What should the agent be allowed to do?